-Let’s consider a very general setup for GARCH(1,1) process where we do not assume that the GARCH residuals
+Let’s consider a very general setup for a GARCH(1,1) process where we do not assume that the GARCH residuals

-Has expected value equal to zero, i.e. \(\mathbb{E}\{u_t\} = 0\).
+Have expected value equal to zero, i.e. \(\mathbb{E}\{u_t\} = 0\).

-Has NOT necessary a fourth moment that is constant and equal to 3, i.e. \(\mathbb{E}\{u_t^4\}\) possibly time dependent (deterministic).
+Do not necessarily have a fourth moment that is constant and equal to 3, i.e. \(\mathbb{E}\{u_t^4\}\) is possibly time dependent (deterministic).

 The process we refer to has the form of a standard GARCH(1,1), i.e. \[